minetest-mods/i3/README.md

 #### Recommendations

-To use this mod in the best conditions, it's recommended to follow these recommendations:
+To use this mod in the best conditions:

    - Use LuaJIT
    - Use a HiDPI widescreen display